Android SDK+ Integration Guide

 .credentials(

-"your-key", // The key provided by your Rokt account representative
+"your-key", // The key provided by your Rokt account manager

-"your-secret" // The secret provided by your Rokt account representative
+"your-secret" // The secret provided by your Rokt account manager

 .build();